obycode/DSCAlarmSmartThings/README.md

 --------
 * Timer library from Simon Monk
 * Thanks to authors: Vassilis Varveropoulos, Brice Dobry for the ArduinoMega ThingShield library and intial ideas
+* Lots of good ideas from SmartThings @craig whose repository can be found at https://gist.github.com/e5b30109fdaec805d474.git